+Illinois Community Solar is allowing residents in the state to instantly reduce their electric bills and get solar energy without installing the costly panels.
 Illinois is known for a lot of things: the great city of Chicago, Abraham Lincoln’s time as a senator, and acres and acres of ample farmland.
 What a lot of people don’t know about Illinois, is that it is quickly becoming one of the hotspots for solar energy adoption in the United States.

 Although solar panels are growing in popularity in homes and businesses within the Land of Lincoln, we have put together this guide to give a broader understanding of the way community solar works within the state.
 With opportunities for everyone to benefit from clean, renewable energy, community solar is one of the most exciting revolutions in the traditional infrastructure of Illinois’ electrical energy.

 Before we get started with the state-specific information, first we feel that it is important to define exactly what it is we are talking about here.
-Community solar is a relatively new way of powering today’s world and is still only available in a handful of states nationwide.
+Community solar in IL is a relatively new way of powering today’s world and is still only available in a handful of states nationwide.

-Community solar can refer to any shared source of PV electricity generation that can be utilized by customers remotely.
+Community solar in IL can refer to any shared source of PV electricity generation that can be utilized by customers remotely.
 By signing up for a community solar program, homeowners, business owners, and renters can adopt clean energy in their lives without having to install solar panels on the property or really changing any of their electricity habits.

 Community solar can be called many different names including: